bravo1goingdark/ucfp/crates/ufp_perceptual/doc/ufp_perceptual.md

 - `perceptualize_tokens` drives the full shingle -> winnow -> MinHash pipeline.
 - `make_shingles_rolling` exposes the deterministic rolling hash, allowing custom winnowing strategies.
 - `winnow_minq` implements a monotonic deque with rightmost tie-breaking for consistent minima.
+The deque stores candidate indices in non-decreasing hash order, evicts stale entries as the window slides, and inspects the **front** element so we truly pick the minimum hash (older revisions accidentally peeked at the back, selecting maxima).
+When hashes tie, newer candidates replace older ones to enforce deterministic rightmost minima.
 - `minhash_signature` supports optional Rayon-backed parallelism when `cfg.use_parallel` is `true`.

+### Winnowing behavior

+`winnow_minq` guarantees coverage even when `w` is larger than the shingle count by clamping to at least one window.
+Each step:

+1. Drops indices that fell left of the current window.
+2. Pops trailing candidates whose hash is greater than or equal to the new entrant.
+3. Emits the front index if it differs from the previously published shingle.

+This mirrors the classic winnowing algorithm and produces deterministic fingerprints for deduplication and similarity scoring.

 ### Configuration Fields

-- `version` — Semantic version of the configuration; must be >= 1.
+- `version` - Semantic version of the configuration; must be >= 1.
-- `k` — Tokens per shingle window.
+- `k` - Tokens per shingle window.
 Larger values capture longer phrases while reducing the number of shingles; defaults to 9.
-- `w` — Winnowing window size.
+- `w` - Winnowing window size (in shingles).
 Smaller windows retain more fingerprints; defaults to 4.
+When `w` exceeds the number of shingles we treat the entire document as a single window so at least one fingerprint is emitted.
-- `minhash_bands` — Number of MinHash bands.
+- `minhash_bands` - Number of MinHash bands.
 Together with `minhash_rows_per_band` it defines signature length; defaults to 16.
-- `minhash_rows_per_band` — Rows per band.
+- `minhash_rows_per_band` - Rows per band.
 Defaults to 8, producing 128 MinHash values with the default band count.
-- `seed` — Master seed feeding both rolling hash and MinHash permutations for deterministic output.
+- `seed` - Master seed feeding both rolling hash and MinHash permutations for deterministic output.
-- `use_parallel` — Enables Rayon-backed parallel MinHash computation when `true`.
+- `use_parallel` - Enables Rayon-backed parallel MinHash computation when `true`.

 ## Example